bryce-marshall/autocomplete-ionic/README.md

 The component popup can be styled using CSS, and customised using custom create and list sub-components.

-See the package type-definition files (including those of the @brycemarshall/autocomplete-angular which this package extends) for detailed usage and type documentation.
+See the package type-definition files (including those of the @brycemarshall/autocomplete-angular package which this package extends) for detailed usage and type documentation.

 # Demo (Angular version)